robertattard3/RS1-Group20/README.md

 # 41068 Ignition Bringup

 Bringup for *41068 Robotics Studio I*.
-Launches a turtlebot4 in a custom simulation world with trees and grass.
+Launches a Husky robot in a custom simulation world with trees and grass.
 We use **ROS2 Humble** and **Ignition Gazebo Fortress**.

 Worlds are build from [Gazebo Fuel](https://app.gazebosim.org/fuel/models).